Persistent Vegetative State (PVS)

 Causes of Persistent Vegetative States

-Both head injuries and genetic disorders can cause people to fall into a persistent vegetative state.
+Both head injuries (such as closed brain injuries) and genetic disorders can cause people to fall into a persistent vegetative state.
 While a car accident or a concussion can result in head injuries severe enough to trigger PVS, so too can inherited brain and nervous system disorders.